Distributed Vehicular Computing at the Dawn of 5G: a Survey: Vehicular Computing Overview

-Self-driving cars will have many on-board sensors, cameras, and lidar systems, which will generate massive amounts of data daily for each vehicle.
-The data generation rate is growing dramatically.
-About 30\, TB of data per vehicle will be collected each day from the 152 million connected cars on the road by 2020~\cite{bigdata2013ihs}.
-This number corresponds to about 2800 Mbps, compared to about 120 Mbps in 2013.
-Google driver-less car generates a stream of data between 3 Gbps (~1.4 TB/h) and 40 Gbps (~19 TB/h)~\cite{ihs2017self,sas2019connectedbigdata,velde2017self}.
-Cloud offloading has been the solution to perform the majority of computation and long-term data storage.
 The proven economic benefits of cloud computing make it likely to remain a permanent feature of the future computing landscape.
-However, the network overhead and latency of remote cloud resources cannot address the requirements of time-critical applications like safety and prove detrimental to overall network performance.
+However, the network overhead and latency of remote cloud computing cannot meet the requirements of time-critical applications and thus proves detrimental to overall network performance.
+Additionally, cloud computing lacks context-awareness that, for example, captures spatio-temporal traffic and driving patterns.

-Mobile devices are resource-constrained.
-Mobile cloud computing integrates the cloud computing paradigm into the mobile environment to address the limitations of mobile computing~\cite{othman2013survey}, specifically the performance (e.g. battery life, storage, and bandwidth), environment (e.g. heterogeneity, scalability, and availability), and security (e.g. reliability and privacy)~\cite{dinh2013survey}.
-Similarly, vehicles have limited storage and computation capabilities compared to the amount of data to process.
-As such, the attempts to augment vehicles with cloud computing fail to meet the requirements of vehicular network applications: high mobility support, geo-distribution (i.e. vehicles dispersion), contextual/situational-awareness and low latency~\cite{yi2015survey}.